 By now, you and I are very familiar with the common herbs and spices in our kitchen and what we can do with them.
 How about those less common?
 For this instance, Mace.
 You may know mace as the “mace spice” but I knew it by a different name – nutmeg “flower”.
 This was the name I’ve been told since young.
 I may have misunderstood or simply didn’t bother to find out.
 Well, I was just a kid then.
 Now, I found out that it actually comes from the nutmeg fruit itself.
 Let’s find out what is mace for and how can you use it for cooking?
 Does it have nutritional value benefiting your health?
 You must read on…Continue reading “What is Mace – A Less Common Spice Derived from Nutmeg”

 A simple herb name but confusing.
 Cilantro and coriander are often mistaken for the same.
 Actually, they are the same depending on where you are.
 However, there is a difference between cilantro and coriander which will be explained as you continue reading.
 You should consider adding cilantro to your diet as it has impressive health benefits.
 Let’s see how you can do this and get ready to grow your own cilantro indoors.Continue reading “Cilantro Same as Coriander – Yes and No”

-What is Cajun Seasoning?
-I am pretty sure most of you know what it is but are you not curious to find out, exactly what spices are in it?
+I am pretty sure most of you know what Cajun Seasoning is but are you not curious to find out, exactly what spices are in it?
 When you know what they are, it will be great to make your own because there are many benefits to it.
 And, what if you run out of Cajun Seasoning when you need it?
-Don’t worry.
+Worry not.
 There is an easy substitute for Cajun Seasoning.
 Read on to find out.